PaulSebi/tailre_task/README.md

         -   Enter Key-Value relationships from above table

 To see path as well, use the url  https://damp-headland-61595.herokuapp.com/api/costandpath with the same params.
+Here, the output will be in the format C# - L - C# - L. Where, products picked from one location will be grouped together.

 On the terminal you could also use the following curl code